Rosedale, Queensland: Education

 Rosedale State School is a government primary and secondary (Prep–12) school for boys and girls at 21 James Street.
 In 2018, the school had an enrolment of 243 students with 30 teachers (26 full-time equivalent) and 26 non-teaching staff (16 full-time equivalent).
 It includes a special education program.
-The schools draws students from Rosedale, Lowmead, Agnes Water, 1770, Winfield and Yandaran.
+The school also serves students from nearby localities.

 Facilities

 Rosedale Police Station is at 14 McPherson Street.

 Rosedale SES Facility is at 2 Callaghan Street.

 The Rosedale cemetery is located north of the town in Ferry Road and is operated by the Gladstone Regional Council.

 The Rosedale Baffle Creek Cemetery (also known as Flinders Cemetery) is in Barnetts Road.